-- Ensure all staff including part time, contractors, volunteers and supply staff are aware of the school or college's policies, that these are understood and used appropriately. - Work with the governing bodies or proprietors to ensure that the school's or college's child protection policy is reviewed annually, and the procedures and implementation are updated and reviewed regularly. - Ensure the safeguarding and child protection policy is available publicly and that parents are aware that advice regarding early help and child protection concerns could be sought from the Consultation Hub and that Child Protection Contact Referrals about suspected abuse or neglect may be made.
-Ensure parents are aware of the school or college's statutory role regarding safeguarding of children. - Link with the Hertfordshire Safeguarding Children's Partnership (HSCP) to make sure staff are aware of training opportunities and the latest local policies on safeguarding. - Help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children who have or have had a social worker are experiencing with teachers and school and college leadership staff. - Ensure that when children leave the school or college, they ensure the file for safeguarding and any child protection information is sent to any new school /college as soon as possible but transferred separately from the main pupil file.
-The file should not be sent until the child is physically attending the new school. - Obtain proof that the new school/education setting has received the safeguarding file for any child transferring and then destroy any information held on the child unless the case is currently open and in line with data protection guidelines (see Record keeping Guidance on Hertfordshire Grid for Learning for further information) - Consider if it would be appropriate to share any information with the new school or college in advance of a child leaving.
-For example, information that would allow the new school or college to continue supporting victims of abuse and have that support in place for when the child arrives.
+- The designated safeguarding person should ensure the school's policies are known, understood and used appropriately. - Ensure the school's safeguarding and child protection policy is reviewed annually and the procedures and implementation are updated and reviewed regularly, and work with trustees or proprietors regarding this. - Ensure the safeguarding and child protection policy is available publicly and parents are aware that advice regarding Child Protection concerns could be sought from the Child Protection Hub and that referrals about suspected abuse or neglect may be made and the role of the school in this. - Link with the Herts Safeguarding Children's Board (HSCP) to make sure staff are aware of training opportunities and the latest local policies on safeguarding. - Where children leave the school, ensure the file for safeguarding and any child protection information is sent to any new school /college as soon as possible but transferred separately from the main student file. - Schools should obtain proof that the new school/education setting has received the safeguarding file for any child transferring and then destroy any information held on the child in line with data protection guidelines (see Record keeping Guidance on Hertfordshire Grid for Learning for further information).
+(Unless the case if currently open).